Verified for macOS Tahoe 26.2

-Fix Guide: Spotlight Search Completely Broken on macOS Tahoe
+How to Fix Spotlight Search Completely Broken in macOS Tahoe 26.2

 Symptom: You press Command + Space, and nothing happens.
 Or, you type a search term, and Spotlight only shows results from the first letter, or shows no files at all.